What we learned from world's longest flight

 Spending that long inside a metal tube at 40,000 feet isn't many people's idea of a good time, but there are some upsides.

 Obviously, for those on board QF7879, there's bragging rights to being on a record-breaking service.
-There was also the rare spectacle of witnessing to separate sunrises in a single journey -- something that even if the flight goes into regular service probably won't be repeated by Qantas as the allotted flight schedules are unlikely to make it possible beyond special events.
+There was also the rare spectacle of witnessing two separate sunrises in a single journey -- something that even if the flight goes into regular service probably won't be repeated by Qantas as the allotted flight schedules are unlikely to make it possible beyond special events.

 There was also the advantage of being able to sprawl out on a nearly empty, brand new airplane.